Danielku15/SlickGrid-wiki/DataView.md

 // Subscribe to the grid's onSort event.
 // It only gets fired for sortable columns, so make sure your column definition has `sortable = true`. grid.onSort.subscribe(function(e, args) {
+  // args.multiColumnSort indicates whether or not this is a multi-column sort.
+  // If it is, the sort column and direction will be in args.sortCol & args.sortAsc.
+  // If not, args.sortCols will have an array of {sortCol:..., sortAsc:...} objects.

   // We'll use a simple comparer function here. var comparer = function(a, b) {
     return a[args.sortCol] > b[args.sortCol];